Can I turn down light-duty work offered by my California employer?

 • the worksite must be within a reasonable commuting distance from your home.

-In your case, it sounds as if your doctor hasn't made a final decision and written a report about your permanent limitations.
-Once that happens, your employer will have 60 days after receiving the physician's report to make a formal work offer.
-You should check with your boss to get more details about the administrative position, including how long it will last, how much it pays, and what your day-to-day tasks will be.
-If the work meets the legal requirements, you won't be eligible for the supplemental job displacement benefits.
+Peter should check with his boss to get more details about the administrative position, including how long it will last, how much it pays, and what his day-to-day tasks will be.
+If the work meets the legal requirements described above, he won't be eligible for the supplemental job displacement benefits.

 Make the Most of Your Claim